iccxu/cse15l-lab-reports/LabReport5/LabReport5.md

 #### Edstem.org
 ***
 **AnonymousWhale**:
 Hello!
 I'm having issues with my `ArrayExamples.java` code.
 I'm trying to reverse a list but it's not properly reversing a normal list.
-Here is my code and test:
+Here is my code and test prior to fixing the bug:
 ![Image](failed_code.png)
 ![Image](bash_test_fail.png)
 I tested it out by running `bash test.sh` where the contents of the `test.sh` file was: